Here Are 4 Life Insurance Options If You Have Bipolar Disorder | We Discuss The Options And How You Can Get Approved!

 There are a couple of types of burial insurance:

-• an immediate benefit pays the benefit, just as it sounds, immediately.
-If you pass away tomorrow, the carrier pays the benefit…immediately.
+- an immediate benefit pays the benefit, just as it sounds, immediately.
+If you pass away tomorrow, the carrier will pay the benefit immediately.

 People with moderate to severe health conditions usually end up with a graded-benefit policy.